Why Does an Options Buyer Not Face Margin Calls?

 This makes the buyer's position inherently lower risk than a futures position or a short option position.

-What Is the Maximum Loss for a Call Option Buyer?
+What Is the Maximum Loss for the Buyer of an ITM Call Option?

 What Is the Maximum Loss a Buyer of a Put Option Can Incur?

-Why Is the Maximum Loss for a Long Call Option Limited to the Premium Paid?
+What Is the Maximum Loss for the Buyer of a Cryptocurrency Call Option?